Table of Contents

 The university may dismiss or remove a student whose mental or physical condition constitutes a threat or undue burden to himself/herself or others.
 A student may also be suspended/expelled for cause if his or her actions are found to be detrimental to the university community.
 In case of suspension/expulsion for cause, the student will receive failing grades for the semester.
 Re-enrollment requires permission from the Dean of Students.

 Graceland University will generally handle complaints or concerns of students through the grievance procedure.
 This procedure is designed to handle situations expediently.
 Academic issues will be handled under the supervision of the Vice President for Academic Affairs, student-related ones by the Vice President for Student Life, athletics-related ones by the Athletic director, etc. Graceland University will handle complaints or concerns with sensitivity, confidentiality, and with respect to the Graceland community.

 PROCEDURE Any member of the Graceland student body who has a complaint or concern may initiate the following informal and formal actions.
 Access of information provided by the complainant will be available only to those persons on a reasonable need-to-know basis.

 Informal Procedure.
 The purpose of the informal procedure is to provide an opportunity to mediate a mutually acceptable resolution between the parties.
 A complainant is encouraged to use the informal procedure prior to a formal complaint process.

-- A complainant may initiate an informal procedure for resolution by contacting the Dean of Students, Associate Dean of Students, or designee of the Dean of Students (Lamoni) for counseling and assistance or the respective School Dean (Independence) or designee.
+- A complainant may initiate an informal procedure for resolution by contacting the Dean of Students or designee of the Dean of Students (Lamoni) for counseling and assistance or the respective School Dean (Independence) or designee.
 In the case of academic matters, the designee will be the chair of the division or dean of the school.